larson303/pysys/README.md

 all the shell utilities such as sed, grep, awk, etc.

-- FYI - If you laugh at the the thought of Perl, I dare you to find a faster way to rename a variable in all the subfolders than using the Perl one-liner: `perl -pi -e 's/samplefirm/newfirm/g'` which I would use to create new client projects from a project template and then recursively search and replace the with the new client project name.
+- FYI - If you laugh at the the thought of Perl, I dare you to find a faster way to rename a variable in all the subfolders from the cli than using the Perl one-liner: `perl -pi -e 's/samplefirm/newfirm/g'` which I would use to create new client projects from a project template and then recursively search and replace the with the new client project name.